dominodeorg/dominode-topomaps/README.md

 ## How to use it

-The `qgis-projects` subdir contains the relevant QGIS projects and their related resources, as stipulated in Kartoza's [QGIS Project synchronization SOP]
+Ensure the relevant data sources are accessible and utilise a version of QGIS Greater than 3.16.0 LTS

 ## Projects